Informative guide

 1- Define the dimensions of your space

-Open plan spaces can sometimes make your furniture appear to be "floating" in the room.
+Open-plan spaces can sometimes make your furniture appear to “float” in the room.
 A well-arranged and positioned rug can help define your space and anchor your furniture.
-It is possible to create a beautiful cohesion by choosing rugs that complement your furniture and accessories.
+It is possible to create beautiful cohesion by choosing rugs that complement your furniture and accessories.

-For living rooms, we always recommend choosing a dimension that will allow the furniture to partially sit on the rug.
+For living rooms, we always recommend choosing a size that will allow the furniture to sit partially on the rug.

-For dining rooms, we recommend about 24” extra on each side of the table to allow the chairs to not slide off the carpet when backing up.
+For dining rooms, we recommend approximately an additional 24” on each side of the table to allow chairs to not slide off the mat when you step back.

 For a bedroom, we recommend choosing a size that will cover approximately 2/3 of the perimeter of your bed.